sersad-ru/MultiSens/docs/Core.md

 void saveSettings(uint8_t * data);
 ```

 Saves plugin settings block in `EEPROM`.
-This block can be restored using [`loadSettings`](#loadsettings) function.
+This block can be restored using [`loadSettings`](#load-settings) function.
 The size of the settings block **MUST** be provided in plugin registration process.

-**ATTENTION!** If you register new plugin or change the size of the settings block of any
+**ATTENTION!** If you register new a plugin or change the size of the settings block of any
 registered plugin you **MUST** clear all settings stored in `EEPROM`.
 Otherwise you will get
 a wrong values.
-To do this Hold the `DOWN` button and press `RESET` to clear stored settings of all plugins.
+To do this hold the `DOWN` button and press `RESET` to clear stored settings of all plugins.

 |Prarm|Type|Description|
 |:---:|:---|:---|